Faizme/TicTacToe/README.md

 # Tic Tac Toe

 This is a simple Tic Tac Toe game implemented in Java using Swing.
-The game allows two players to play against each other on a graphical user interface.
+The game allows two players to play against each other on a graphical user interface. this project is implemented using concepts like Swing, Event handling, Randomization, OOP concepts and much more.

 ## Features